rreusser/regl-gpu-lines/API.md

 - `vert` (string): vertex shader, using pragma specification defined below
 - `frag` (string): fragment shader
 - `debug`: Debug mode, which exposes additional properties for viewing triangle mesh
-- `insertCaps` (boolean, default: `false`) Automatically insert a cap wherever a break is encountered, signaled by a position with `w = 0`.
+- `insertCaps` (boolean, default: `false`) Automatically insert a cap wherever a break is encountered, signaled by a position with `w = 0` or first component `NaN`.
 Allows drawing lines and caps with a single draw call. *Use this option with care.* If, for example, using miter joins and round caps, then *every segment instance* will have enough points to draw two full-resolution rounded caps, even if there are no breaks and the extra vertices never actually result in valid triangles.

 Additional configuration parameters are forwarded to a `regl` command which wraps drawing.